ChristianNally/LHL-webdev-lectures-nally/w03d1/README.md

 # What is Node JS
+[] it is Javascript extracted out of the browser context, and put into the 'back-end' context [] the docs show the built-in packages

 # What is a Web Server
+[] a server is a program that speaks a protocol (client first message, server responds, etc.)
+[] a server needs a port

 # 3-Tier Architecture (Client, Server, Database)

 # HTTP
 Request = Verb + Path + Payload (name = value pairs)

 # Verbs
 ## GET (Read)
 ## POST (Create)
 ## PUT (Update)
 ## DELETE (Delete)

 Response = Status Code + Body (HTML Document)

 # Web Server based on http package and NodeJS
+[] Build the basic Web Server with the HTTP package

+#
 # Web Server using Express
+#

-Routing system
+[] Routing system
-Less code, abstract the details away
+[] Less code, abstract the details away
-Template system (ejs), to create dynamic pages Middleware functions to make our life easier (bodyParser)
+[] Template system (ejs), to create dynamic pages
+[] Middleware functions to make our life easier (bodyParser)

 Commit Stages of Code Development
 ( list produced via git log --abbrev-commit --reverse --pretty=oneline )